Sodium Lauryl Sulfate

 The U.S. Food and Drug Administration (FDA) includes sodium lauryl sulfate on its list of multipurpose additives allowed to be directly added to food.
 Sodium lauryl sulfate and ammonium lauryl sulfate are also approved indirect food additives.
 For example, both ingredients are permitted to be used as components of coatings.

-The safety of sodium lauryl sulfate and ammonium lauryl sulfate has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel on two separate occasions (1983 and 2002), concluding each time that the data showed these ingredients were safe in formulations designed for brief, discontinuous use, followed by thorough rinsing from the surface of the skin.
+The safety of sodium lauryl sulfate and ammonium lauryl sulfate has been assessed by the Expert Panel for Cosmetic Ingredient Safety on two separate occasions (1983 and 2002), concluding each time that the data showed these ingredients were safe in formulations designed for brief, discontinuous use, followed by thorough rinsing from the surface of the skin.
 In products intended for prolonged contact with skin, concentrations should not exceed 1%.

 Resources